APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 	- A friend has experienced assault

-	- The person themselves have come close to or experienced some degree of assault themselves
+	- The person themselves has come close to or experienced some degree of assault themselves

 	- The student has heard rumors about SVSH issues occurring at some social event

 - Therefor, one training session *is not sufficient*

-	- Most schools do not require annual training, e.g. UCLA is *the only* UC campus to require annual training
+	- Most schools do not require annual training, e.g. UCLA is *the only* UC campus to require annual undergraduate training

 	- A student may not be an interested party until *after* the first training session

-	- If they, like me, did not pay attention during the first training, they are not equipped to handle SVSH
+		- If they are trained only once, then they are not equipped to recognize SVSH and they are not equipped to report it

 ### Background Title IX